-So, the bad news is that prejudice remains widespread and manifests below consciousness, even in those of taking the perspective of the stigmatized "other" has been shown to reduce both explicit and implicit biases, at least temporarily.

-You stated that implicit biases could be reduced through positive contact with stereotyped groups.
+So, the bad news is that prejudice remains widespread and manifests below consciousness, even in those of us who eschew, at a conscious level, prejudices and stereotypes.
+The good news comes from the large body of research that has identified how individuals can reduce their implicit biases or, at least, ensure You stated that implicit biases could be reduced through positive contact with stereotyped groups.
 How does the training help police to interact more positively with people "different" from themselves?
 The training highlights for police attendees how they can harness the power of The Contact Theory to reduce their own biases, and reduce biases against police.
 They learn that frequent, positive interactions with people who are different from themselves can reduce both conscious and unconscious biases.
 Police are one of the most stereotyped groups in our society.
 When the police initiate frequent, positive interactions with community members, they can also reduce the biases that those individuals have about police.